 Emu Bottom Homestead operated as a tourist attraction for the period of 1970 – 1975 and during this time approximately 90,000 each year visitors enjoyed stepping back to experience a small piece of Australia’s pioneering past.

-Although, today Emu Bottom Homestead is no longer operating as a tourist attraction, it’s role as a heritage building may have changed but it’s use is as vibrant and important as ever.
-Now the homestead complex is the backdrop all manner of functions and events and boasts two dining facilities – the Woolshed and the Homestead Dining Room.
+Today, Emu Bottom Homestead is an important landmark and a treasured part of Australian pioneering heritage.
+It is as vibrant and important as ever.
+The homestead complex is the backdrop to all manner of functions and events and boasts two dining facilities – the Woolshed and the Homestead Dining Room.